• Skip to main content

 • Eating food too soon or too fast

-• Drinking a lot of soda, which increases gas
+• Drinking a lot of soda or carbonated beverages, which increases gas

 • Consuming too many carbs and sugar, which boosts water retention